 In the COMPERA database, patient names or birth dates are not stored.
 Only physicians at the hospitals know the identity of their patients.
 Data are entered via secure internet connections, and stored password-protected on secured servers.
 They are not made availble in online repositories.
 The General Data Protection Guidelines are closely observed.

 Principally, data from COMPERA are available to other reviewers upon request.
 Interested researchers may submit requests for minimized anonymous dataset by contacting the study leader.
 Collaborations require a formal data sharing agreement.
-Data protection is closely observed.

 Patients cannot apply directly for participation in the registry.